-From Monday 22 June gyms and fitness centres can reopen, but things will be a little different compared to pre-coronavirus.
+As restrictions change and gyms and fitness centres can reopen, things will be a little different compared to pre-coronavirus.

 For many of us, the latest round of Victorian Government’s reduced restrictions is an exciting milestone.